Memory loss and dementia

 People with a learning disability are at greater risk of developing dementia.
 It also tends to occur at an earlier age (especially for those with Down's syndrome).
 The symptoms in the early stages can be different and difficult to spot and can progress more quickly.

 For these reasons, it is even more important to get an early diagnosis.
 If you care for someone with a learning disability and are concerned about signs of memory loss or dementia, contact your GP or Memory Support and Advisory Service.

 The Alzheimer's Society has more information about learning disabilities and dementia.

 Being diagnosed with dementia does not mean you have to lose your independence.
 There are lots of things you can do to help you live safely in your own home for as long as possible.

-Care calls provides a reminder and check-in service.
+Care calls provide a reminder and check-in service.
 They can also be used for medication and reminders such as locking the doors at night.
-A call is made to remind someone to take their medication, if they do not respond to the call, someone is informed to respond such as a neighbour, friend or member of the family.
+A call is made to remind someone to take their medication, if they do not respond to the call, someone is informed to respond such as a neighbour, friend, or member of the family.
 Referrals can be made by the user or family member via the Care calls website or telephone 0330 0588244.

 Make your home dementia friendly

 Alzheimer's Society has information about how to make your home dementia friendly.
 Sometimes simple changes to your home environment can make things easier, such as having better lighting and labelling cupboards.

 Equipment and adapting your home